hackclub/hackclub/workshops/login_auth/README.md

 ### Coding Part </>

 #### HTML
-When you take a look at the `index.html` file in your Repl, you'll see the `<html>` tag, which is the root of the HTML file, and inside the `<html>` tag, you'll see the `<body>` tag, which is the main body of HTML file and contains all the content for our webpage.
+When you take a look at the `index.html` file in your repl, you'll see the `<html>` tag, which is the root of the HTML file, and inside the `<html>` tag, you'll see the `<body>` tag, which is the main body of HTML file and contains all the content for our webpage.

 You will also find lines like:
 - `<link href="style.css" rel="stylesheet" type="text/css">`, which links your CSS file (`style.css`) with the HTML.